ShuangZhao95/EC504-Project/README.md

 #### For kd-tree:

 For now, we used the zipcode dataset to implement kd-tree.
 Download the python code and the train_data and test_data, it will shows the difference between the naive NN method and using kd-tree in terms of accuracy and running time.

+#### For LSH:
+we applied LSH algorithm for Mnist and AWA2 image data sets, which can be found in the floders: /EC504_Project/AWA and /EC504_Project/Mnist